jeffreyadams/atlasofliegroups-docs/library/usr_def_functions/K_highest_weights_ref.rst

 -------------------------------------------------
 | ``is_split_spherical:Param p->bool`` Defined in line number 100.
 |
-| test if p is G-spherical: G rel. split, all roots in tau(p)
+| Test if p is G-spherical: G rel. split, all roots in tau(p)
 |

 .. _is_split_spherical_k_type_p->bool1: